-More information on Arena di Verona and the calendar of shows is available on the Arena's official website www.arena.it and on its social channels.
+More information on the Verona Arena and the calendar of shows are available on the website of the Arena arena.it and on its social channels.

 Bank Austria is proud to be a long-term partner of the Musikverein of Vienna, one of the world's most famous concert halls.
 Recently, this long lasting cooperation was turned into a premium partnership.